wilkelab/ggridges/cran-comments.md

 This is a minor version increase for ggjoy, providing numerous improvements and new features.

-I received the following request at a previous submission:

-> Can you provide a reference for joyplot in the form
-> Authors (year) <DOI:.....> (with no space after 'DOI:')?

-Answer: No, no such reference exists at this time.
-I only have the code on github.
+It also adds a missing import statement that wasn't flagged by CRAN check for some reason.

+One data file contains UTF-8 marked strings.
+The file contains election results from Catalania, and the municipality names contain non-ASCII characters.
+None of these names make it into the example figure that is generated from this file, so I think it is best to leave the file as is for completeness.

 ## Test environments
 * R devel and R 3.4.1 on win-builder [ via devtools::build_win() ]